Black Codes (United States): Southern states

-Maryland passed vagrancy and apprentice laws, and required Blacks to obtain licenses from Whites before doing business.
-It prohibited immigration of free Blacks until 1865.
+Maryland passed vagrancy and apprentice laws, and required blacks to obtain licenses from whites before doing business.
+It prohibited the immigration of free Blacks until 1865.
 Most of the Maryland Black Code was repealed in the Constitution of 1867.
 Black women were not allowed to testify against white men with whom they had children, giving them a status similar to wives.